 Best Diet to Boost IVF Success

 The success rate of an IVF procedure is usually around 30-40% for most women.
-So, if you are trying to conceive, then IVF is worth a shot.
+So, if you are trying to conceive, IVF is worth a shot.
 But to increase its success rate, there are a few foods that you can add to your diet.
-There are a bunch of foods that can help your body cope up with the procedure and respond to it better.
+There are a bunch of foods that can help your body cope with the procedure and respond to it better.

-Foods to Eat during IVF Treatment
+Foods to Eat During IVF Treatment

 1. Foods Rich in Zinc